2019 Joe McDonagh Cup: General Information

-Personnel and colours
+Personnel and kits

 Competition format

 Initially each of the five teams play the other four teams in single round-robin matches.
 The top two teams after the round robin games play the third-placed teams in the Leinster and Munster championships in the two All-Ireland preliminary quarter finals with the Joe McDonagh Cup teams having home advantage.
 The top two teams also compete in the Joe McDonagh Cup final.